joeyday/glideguide.blog/_posts/2023-01-30-glidequery-perks-part-0.md

 target.fruit;  // apple
 ~~~

 That was a long tangent, but we still don't have enough information to see what's going on in the array example above.
-If JavaScript always passes primitive types by value, then shouldn't `gr.description` get passed by value, not by reference?
+If JavaScript always passes native types by value, then shouldn't `gr.description` get passed by value, not by reference?
 Is it because `gr.description` is a Java string, not a JavaScript string?
 Not quite.
 I did some testing instantiating my own Java strings and couldn't reproduce the pass-by-reference issue.

 What's really going on is even more strange.
 It turns out, `gr.description` is not only a Java string, but also, somehow, simultaneously, a GlideElement object.
 It takes only a moment's reflection for this to make perfect sense, after all, we can dot-walk down to properties and methods, so it must have been an object all along.